CogentRedTester/mpv-dvd-browser/README.md

 Also make sure that you are using just the file-browser keybind, you can overwrite the keybind for this script by putting `MENU script-binding browse-files` in input.conf.

-## Menu Loop
+## Infinite Loop
-Normally when mpv is playing a DVD title it enters an infinite loop of the menu screen after playback moves beyond the last chapter of track.
+Normally when mpv is playing a DVD title it enters an infinite loop after playback moves beyond the last second of the title.
 Since this is rarely desired bahaviour dvd-browser will automatically configure mpv to ignore this section of the file, which allows proper playlist support for dvd titles.

 This can be disabled in the [configuration file](dvd_browser.conf).